lin-justin/covid-viz/README.md

 python plot.py --county="Barnstable County, MA" --statistic="confirmed_cases" --num_miles=0
 ```

-After the script has ran, a new window will open in your web browser showing the resulting visualization.
+After the script finishes, a new window or tab will open in your web browser showing the resulting visualization.